jaebungs/portfolio-website/README.md

 You will also see any lint errors in the console.

 React-spring Parallax problem. - Nested ParallaxLayer does not work well.

+### Problem
+React-spring Parallx is wrapping whole components, so on different device have different height and overflow contents are not displaying.